Things To Do

 Staples has been called “the city that sings!”
 And its vivid musical heritage continues to flourish and grow.
 Concerts and programs from local groups – Staples Area Men’s Choir, Staples Area Women’s Choir, Central MN Boys Choir, and Colla Voce – are regional favorites due to the quality and richness of their performances.
 The annual “Real Men Sing” and “Her Voice, Her Song” festivals bring youth and adult singers together for music education and enjoyment.
 The Staples-Motley Arts Council brings local, regional, and national performers to Staples for their regular Concert and Chamber Series and their summer Music in the Park series.

-Staples community bands and orchestra perform at various events and functions during the year.
+Our award-winning Staples-Motley Schools’ bands, orchestra, and choirs perform at various events and functions during the year.

 Pickleball is available Tuesday and Thursday mornings from 8am-12pm and again on Wednesday evenings from 6pm-8pm.
 Check in with the office prior to play.

 Community Center hours vary by season.
 It’s a good idea to review the schedule online or give them a call at (218) 894-2553 before heading over.

 The Staples Community Center has a competition-length swimming pool.
 Programs include lap swimming, exercise classes, and open swim.
 Hours vary by season.
 The cost for Open Swim is $2 per person.
 Please call (218) 894-2553 for more information.

 Timberlake Hotel (218-895-1300) opens its indoor swimming pool for Open Swim each Thursday and Sunday from 12pm – 2pm and 4pm – 6pm.
 The cost is $5 per person.